-The Board of Trustees adopted a rehabilitation plan that includes changes in the Plan's Early Retirement, Disability Retirement, Death Benefits, and Suspension of Benefit rules, as well as scheduled increases in the hourly contribution rate.
-In addition, as of April 29, 2010, the Plan is not permitted to pay lump sum benefits (or any other payment in excess of the monthly amount paid under a single life annuity).
+In an effort to improve the Plan's funding situation, the Board of Trustees adopted a rehabilitation plan that includes changes in the Plan's Early Retirement, Disability Retirement, Death Benefits, and Suspension of Benefit rules, as well as scheduled increases in the hourly contribution rate.
+Also, the Plan is not permitted to pay lump sum benefits (or any other payment in excess of the monthly amount paid under a single life annuity).

 In addition, on February 8, 2019, the Department of Treasury notified the Board of Trustees that the Secretary of Treasury approved the application for suspension of benefits submitted under the Multiemployer Pension Reform Act of 2014 on June 29, 2018.
 On March 21, 2019, after a vote of participants and beneficiaries on the proposed suspension of benefits, the Department of Treasury issued final authorization to the Board of Trustees to implement the suspension of benefits consistent with the application submitted by the Board of Trustees.
 The suspension of benefits that was approved and authorized by the Department of Treasury became effective April 1, 2019.
-This action is expected to extend the solvency of the Plan.
+This action is expected to maintain the Plan's solvency.